cash2one/textsum_document/README.md

 # install&Run
-    As for how to install the package in testsum, please refer to source/textsum/README.md
+    As for how to install the package in textsum, please refer to source/textsum/README.md

-# The program in testsum is used to generate abstract from article
+# The program in textsum is used to generate abstract from article

 # Input file
     As for the format of input file, please refer to source/textsum/data